A Quick Guide to Headless WordPress

 How to Get Started With Headless WordPress (2 Methods)

+Building your own front-end is not a straightforward process.
+However, there are tools that can help make it easier.
 With this in mind, let’s explore two ways to set up a headless WordPress project with minimum hassle.

 Method 1: Use a Framework Like React